What to expect

 Many insurance companies require a second surgical opinion, pre-admission authorization, or both.
 Please check your health insurance policy or contact your insurance company about such special requirements.
-If you do not meet these requirements, the insurance company may refuse to pay, or may pay a reduced amount for your surgery.
-In that case, you will be responsible for payment of all bills not covered by your insurance.
+If you do not meet these requirements, the insurance company may refuse to pay or may pay a reduced amount for your surgery.
+In that case, you will be responsible for the payment of all bills not covered by your insurance.
 It is your responsibility to contact your health insurance carrier regarding its policy concerning second surgical opinions and pre-authorization.
-If a required preauthorization number has not been obtained, the surgery will have to be cancelled.
+If a required preauthorization number has not been obtained, the surgery will have to be canceled.

 One Week Before Surgery

 Stop giving your child aspirin, aspirin-containing products, or aspirin-like products (Motrin, ibuprofen, Advil, Aleve, Nuprin, etc.) one week before surgery.
 Tylenol (acetaminophen) may be taken as a replacement for aspirin if needed.
 If there are any questions about aspirin or other blood thinners, please discuss them with your surgeon and your family doctor.
 If your child has a cough or cold, please inform the surgical coordinator.
-Depending on the severity (for example if your child is waking up in the middle of the night, has a loss of appetite, or a loud, congested cough), the surgery will be rescheduled at that time.
+Depending on the severity (for example, if your child is waking up in the middle of the night, has a loss of appetite, or a loud, congested cough), the surgery will be rescheduled at that time.
 If the symptoms seem minor, you can discuss them with a day surgery nurse, who will call you the day before surgery.
-If your child is cleared for surgery by the nurse and/or your pediatrician, please note that an anesthesiologist will also examine your child the day of surgery.
-If the anaesthesiologist has any concerns on the morning of surgery, he/she may decide to reschedule the surgery.
-When this occurs, it is of course frustrating for everyone, but our number one concern is the safety of your child.
+If your child is cleared for surgery by the nurse and/or your pediatrician, please note that an anesthesiologist will also examine your child on the day of surgery.
+If the anesthesiologist has any concerns on the morning of surgery, he/she may decide to reschedule the surgery.
+When this occurs, it is, of course, frustrating for everyone, but our number one concern is the safety of your child.
 We will make every effort to reschedule the surgery as soon as it is possible, and safe, to proceed.

 1 to 2 Days Before Surgery

 Your ophthalmologist may want to check the eyes before performing the surgery.
 If so, an appointment will be made for you with your ophthalmologist.
 At that time, you and your ophthalmologist can discuss any questions or concerns you may have about the upcoming procedure.
-Your pediatrician’s report and labwork will be reviewed at this time; please ensure that it has been faxed on time.
+Your pediatrician’s report and lab work will be reviewed at this time; please ensure that it has been faxed on time.
 If you have not already done so, you will be asked to sign consent forms during this visit.

-Children are usually accompanied into the operating room by one parent (with gown, cap, and mask provided) until the child is asleep.
+Children are usually accompanied into the operating room by one parent (with a gown, cap, and mask provided) until the child is asleep.
 If you are anxious, however, your child will perceive this, and the situation will be worse rather than better.
 Young children are put to sleep by breathing gas from a mask held near their faces, not clamped tightly.
 An IV (intravenous) line and endotracheal tube are placed after the child is asleep and the endotracheal tube is removed before the child is fully awake.
-Older children are given an IV beforehand so that a medication can be used to put them to sleep prior to administering the aesthetic gas.
+Older children are given an IV beforehand so that medication can be used to put them to sleep prior to administering the anesthetic gas.